-Class Hours: 3 lecture Prereg: Qualified for ENG 100.
-Semester Offered: Fall, Spring Description: In this course. students will study supply, demand, and price determination in a market economy; costs, revenues, and price policies of the firm under conditions of competition and monopoly; and the determination of wages, rent, interest, and profits.
+Prerea: Oualified for ENG 100.
+Semester Offered: Fall, Spring Description: In this course, students will study supply, demand, and price determination in a market economy; costs, revenues, and price policies of the firm under conditions of competition and monopoly; and the determination of wages, rent, interest, and profits.